error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeBoundEnergyandtheStructuralOriginofthefine-structureconstant.md

 bands.

 As the star S2 approaches the supermassive black hole, observations show an increasing redshift of its emitted light.
-In our segmented spacetime model, this is naturally explained by the decreasing local fine-structure constant 𝛼𝑙𝑜𝑐𝑎𝑙 , which limits the electromagnetic accessibility of bound electron mass, thereby shifting all emitted photon frequencies toward lower energy, without requiring spacetime curvature.
+In our Segmented Spacetime model, this is naturally explained by the decreasing local fine-structure constant 𝛼𝑙𝑜𝑐𝑎𝑙 , which limits the electromagnetic accessibility of bound electron mass, thereby shifting all emitted photon frequencies toward lower energy, without requiring spacetime curvature.